Want to support your child through university Clearing? You're not alone.

 What can I do to help in Clearing?

-You are, of course, number one tea maker and hug -giver.
+You are, of course, number one tea maker and hug-giver.
 The truth is, the best thing you can do for your child over Clearing is just be there to support them through it and keep them calm.
 It isn’t the ‘big deal’ many students think it is, but reassurance from you will make all the difference.
 Getting online and researching the institutions your child is interested in can be helpful too – whether that’s to check available courses or find out about Clearing Open Day opportunities.

 What are the key things I should know about Clearing?

-Your child can and should take their time.
+Your child can, and should, take their time.
 Some universities may try and put time pressure on their offer.
 It’s important to remember that this is a big decision, so your child should take their time and make the best choice for them.
 Don’t let universities push your child into the wrong decision.
 Each institution sets their own time restrictions on whether an offer ‘expires’ – at Essex, we have no formal time limit.
-We want you’re your child to choose Essex because they want to, not because they felt forced by a time restriction!
+We want your child to choose Essex because they want to, not because they felt forced by a time restriction!

 An institution offering Clearing spaces isn’t a bad sign.
 Just as it’s very common for students to enter Clearing, it’s also very common for universities to offer Clearing spaces.
 It’s not a signifier of a lesser quality institution, or a sign they’re struggling for numbers – it’s just another part of the recruitment process.
 Not all universities will go in to Clearing – it’s true – but the majority will, and there’s no shame in doing so.